jkfran/jkfran.com/_posts/2023-05-15-selecting-ideal-self-hosted-vector-database.md

 ---

 As an MLOps professional at Builder.ai, I was entrusted with the responsibility of choosing the most suitable Vector Database to address one of our crucial Data Science needs.
-My task was to make the selection from the MLOps perspective, aiming to identify a self-hosted vector database that would meet the unique requirements of our data scientists.
-A key factor in this decision-making process was the need for seamless integration with the widely-used Langchain library.
+In this case, it was the need for seamless integration with the widely-used [Langchain](https://python.langchain.com/en/latest/index.html) library.
+My task was to make the selection from the MLOps perspective, aiming to identify a self-hosted vector database that would meet the requirements.
-After a preliminary selection from the most popular platforms, the potential candidates included Milvus, Pinecone, Qdrant, and PGVector (Postgres).
+After a preliminary selection from the most popular vector/embedding databases, the potential candidates are Milvus, Pinecone, Qdrant, and PGVector (Postgres).
 With these options at hand, I had the opportunity to evaluate each database in terms of:
 - Scale
 - Performance
 - Data Persistence
 - Dimensionality

 In this blog post, I'll walk you through my research process, offering insights into the various aspects I considered and revealing why we eventually decided on Qdrant.
 Let's dive into the journey of this decision-making process.

 ---